-Tara VanDerveer had a vision.
-All these years later, Stanford again enjoys the view from the top.
+Perspective | Tara VanDerveer had a vision.
+Years later, Stanford again enjoys the view from the top.

-More than 30 years later, Azzi can hear her coach’s voice clearly.

 “I have a vision of where you’re going to go,” Azzi recalls VanDerveer saying often, “and I’m not going to stop until you get there.”

 This persistence of vision is not an optical illusion.
 It is VanDerveer’s superpower, the stamina to focus on what matters longer than anyone, an unceasing pursuit of better that has carried her through both jaw-dropping consistent excellence and agonizing defeats on the grandest stages.

 On Sunday, 29 years after she last led the Cardinal to an NCAA women’s basketball national championship, VanDerveer stood atop the sport once again.
 She won her first title with an Azzi-led squad in 1990 and celebrated a second two years later.
 Then, despite maintaining a championship-caliber level for three decades, VanDerveer and Stanford kept having their most glorious visions distorted.